tyler-reitz/give-butter-frontend-exercise/README.md

 - Given more time, what would you suggest for improving the performance of this app?

+  I would probably add some debouncing around the search-input so we don't fire of a network request on every character entered.
+I would then maybe introduce some caching around results and details for each pokemon queried.

 - Is there anything you would consider doing if we were to go live with this app?

+  Ensure accessibility for users on screen-readers and other assisted technologies.

 - What was the most challenging aspect of this work for you (if at all)?

+  I actually had a lot of fun completeing this challenge.
+The most challenging part was flattening the evolution chain followed by getting the styling just right.